SunnyChopper/llmcore/README.md

 LLMCore is a powerful Python library for working with Large Language Models (LLMs).
 It provides a flexible and extensible interface for interacting with various LLM providers and building complex workflows.

+This library was created to make working with LLMs easier and more intuitive.
+It helps users focus on building their AI applications without getting overwhelmed by the different complexities of various LLM providers.
+By simplifying the development process, users can move faster and find the right product-market fit more efficiently.

+The personal motivation for building this comes from painful experiences setting up and working with LLMs in the past, making it difficult to get started and ship products at the speed I wanted.

 ## Features

 - **Multiple LLM Providers**: Support for OpenAI, Anthropic, and Google (Gemini).